aybehrouz/argennon/gfm/avm.md

 Every transaction in the Argennon blockchain starts with an `invoke_external` instruction which calls a special method from ARG smart contract.
 This method will transfer the proposed fee of the transaction in ARGs from a sender account to the fee sink accounts.
-Argennon has two fee sink accounts: `execFeeSink` collects execution fees and `dbFeeSink` collects fees for ZK-EDBs.
+Argennon has two fee sink accounts: `execFeeSink` collects execution fees and `dbFeeSink` collects fees for ZK-EDB servers.
 The Protocol decides how to distribute the transaction fee between these two fee sink accounts.

 When a block is added to the blockchain, the proposer of that block will receive a share of the block fees.